 More than 70 people, most of them parents and educators, spent several hours Monday afternoon and evening talking about the need to raise public school teachers' pay in Hawaii.

 It's part of a teacher pay study the Hawaii State Department of Education has hired a Denver-based consultant firm to conduct.
 The study will be completed at the end of the year.

-During a listening session at McKinley Community School for Adults late Monday afternoon, Anjelica Aires, a fourth-grade teacher at Queen Kaahumanu Elementary School, said, "I live paycheck to paycheck, even though I have a master’s degree in education.
+During a listening session at McKinley Community School for Adults late Monday afternoon, Anjelica Ayers, a fourth-grade teacher at Queen Kaahumanu Elementary School, said, "I live paycheck to paycheck, even though I have a master’s degree in education.
 I’m working so hard for our students.
 Our responsibilities and our duties, every year, they add something, and we don’t get paid extra for it."

-Aires, who taught in Massachusetts before moving to Hawaii, said she could move back to Massachusetts and get a $12,000 raise immediately.
+Ayers, who taught in Massachusetts before moving to Hawaii, said she could move back to Massachusetts and get a $12,000 raise immediately.

 Lois Yamauchi, parent of two public school students and president of the group Parents for Public Schools of Hawaii said, "I’ve been very concerned about the low salaries of teachers in Hawaii, such that so many of our teachers have to work more than one job.
 They are professionals and they’re doing really hard work to teach our children.